jspmic/learn-x86_asm/notes chapter 4.md

 - `pushl`: the register to push onto the stack
 - `popl`: the register to receive data that is popped off the stack

+> Tip: If we want to get the value at the address %eax, we can use indirect addressing mode `(%eax)`, If we want to access the value right below the top of the stack we can use the base addressing mode: `4(%eax)`.